 Several people have independently tried to use MARS within VMs.
-This may look like a reasonable idea, but has a number of disadvantages:

-- 1. It contradicts to Dijkstra's layering rules. - 2.
-It ignores the operational recommendations for MARS.

-VM replication and Dijkstra.
-Please be aware that Dijkstra's layering is not a restriction of MARS, but a fundamental issue for any kind of replication mechanism.
+This may look like a reasonable idea, but has a number of disadvantages, and it ignores the operational recommendations for MARS, and it contradicts to Dijkstra's layering rules.
+Please be aware that this kind of layering is not a restriction of MARS, but a fundamental issue for any kind of replication mechanism.